A

 Workflow

-Workflows are TerraTrue’s frontline tools for gathering and documenting information about how your org uses data.
-Built on a simple question-and-answer interface, workflows live inside launches and can be assigned to stakeholders and reviewers to give you a full view of your privacy needs at each stage of your development lifecycle.
-By default, TerraTrue’s out-of-the-box workflows — like the Data Spec, privacy worksheets, and privacy impact assessments — are available on every launch.
-You can simplify and automate TerraTrue by designing your own custom workflows.
-Use custom workflows to gather and consolidate information, assign risk levels, or automate actions based on your users’ responses.
-All workflows support conditional logic, so you can configure them to surface when specific conditions are met — like when new launches are created, when a sensitive data type is used, or when a launch is associated with a particular product or component.
+Workflows are TerraTrue’s powerful "no-code" tools for gathering and documenting information about how your org uses data.
+Built on a simple yet flexible question-and-answer interface, workflows live inside Launches.
+They can be assigned to users and reviewers to give you a full view of your privacy needs at each stage of your development lifecycle.
+By default, TerraTrue’s out-of-the-box workflows — like the Data Spec, Privacy Worksheets, and Privacy Assessments — are available on every Launch.
+You can simplify and automate TerraTrue by designing your own workflows.
+Use workflows to gather and consolidate information, assign risk levels, or automate actions based on your users’ responses.

 Workflow builder